espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

 ## About this workshop

-On this workshop, you will have an introdution to the ESP-IDF development using the Espressif IDE and the ESP32-C6.
+On this workshop, you will have an introduction to the ESP-IDF development using the Espressif IDE and the ESP32-C6.
 From the IDE installation, you will be guided to setup your system, create the first project, build, flash and debug.

 After the initial steps, you will be guided on how to use the components, blink the addressable RGB LED, work with the SDK configuration, connect to the WiFi network and finally, explore the low-power features on the ESP32-C6.